-15 After 10,000 coin tosses, the marginal increase in required levels of wealth becomes substantially small.
-We believe that the marginal gain of increasing the number of coin tosses becomes relatively small and that small sample bias may disappear after 10,000 times.
-See Figure 2.
+15 After 10,000 times of coin tosses, marginal increase in required levels of wealth becomes substantially small.
+We believe that marginal gain of increasing in number of coin tosses becomes relatively small and that small sample bias may disappear after 10,000 times.
+See figure 2.